 The skin may also be sore, burning, or itchy depending on the type of psoriasis.

-The rashes may come and go.
+The rashes and lesions may come and go.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and past health.
 A physical exam will be done.
-It will include an exam of your skin and nails will be examined.
+It will include an exam of skin and nails.
+The doctor may make a diagnosis based on the appearance of the skin.
 There are no specific blood tests or diagnostic procedures for psoriasis.
-Sometimes a skin biopsy will be done to confirm the diagnosis.
+A skin biopsy may be done to confirm the diagnosis.

 Avoiding physical trauma to the skin, infections, and cold, dry temperatures may help reduce flare-ups in people with the condition.
-You may be advised to avoid certain foods if they appear to make your psoriasis worse.

 American Academy of Dermatology

 Moderate to severe psoriasis and psoriatic arthritis: biologic drugs.
 National Psoriasis Foundation website.
 Available at: https://www.psoriasis.org/about-psoriasis/treatments/biologics.
 Accessed January 26, 2021.

 Psoriasis.
 American Academy of Dermatology website.
 Available at: https://www.aad.org/public/diseases/scaly-skin/psoriasis.
 Accessed January 26, 2021.